Condon

 PROFILE FAQ

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects that may affect this region.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects likely to impact the area.
 Notable ones are Somers & Hervey Estate, Brookstone on the Park Estate, Limestone Estate, and North Queensland Simulation Park (NQ SPARK).
-The following list details those most likely to be relevant.
+The following list details those of highest relevance.

 Professional plan users can use the search below to filter and access additional projects.